 Tagging and Categorizing Content

-Tags and categories are two important tools you can use to help organize information on your portal.
-These tools help users to easily find the content they’re looking for through search or navigation.
-Tagging and categorizing assets is easy.
-You can tag or categorize an asset at creation time or when editing an existing asset.
-If you click on the Categorization section of the form for creating or editing an asset, you’ll find an interface for adding tags and categories.
-If no categories are available to be added to the asset (e.g., if no categories have been created), the Categories heading won’t appear.
+Tags and categories are two important tools you can use to help organize information on your portal and make it easier for your users to find the content they’re looking for through search or navigation.
+Tagging and categorizing web content is easy.
+You can do it at the bottom of the same form you use to add content.
+If you open the Categorization section of the form, you’ll be presented with an interface for adding tags and categories.

 The Control Panel contains an interface for managing tags and categories for each site in the portal.
 This interface can be used to manage all your tags and categories in one place.
 It is important that you both tag and categorize your content when you enter it.
 Let’s take a closer look at tags and categories.

-Tags are an important tool that can help organize information on your portal and make it easier for users to find the content that they’re interested in.
+Tags are an important tool that you can use to help organize information on your portal and make it easier for your users to find content that they’re looking for.
 Tags are words or phrases that you can attach to any content on the website.
-Tagging content makes your search results more accurate and enables you to use tools like the Asset Publisher to display content in an organized fashion on a web page.
-There are two ways to create tags: you can do it through the administrative console in the Control Panel or on the fly as content is created.
-By default, tags can be created by regular users and users can apply them to any assets which they have permission to create or edit.
+Tagging content will make your search results more accurate, and enable you to use tools like the Asset Publisher to display content in an organized fashion on a web page.
+There are two ways to create tags: you can do it through the administrative console in the Control Panel, or on the fly as content is created.

 Tags are not the only portal-wide mechanism for describing content: you can also use categories.